joskoUP/TLBT4DVar/README.md

 This MATLAB repository contains code for the numerical results of the following paper:

-1. König, J., Freitag, M. A. "Time-limited Balanced Truncation within Incremental Four-Dimensional Variational Data Assimilation" (submitted, under review).
+1. König, J. & Freitag, M. A. "[Time-limited balanced truncation within incremental four-dimensional variational data assimilation](https://onlinelibrary.wiley.com/doi/10.1002/pamm.202300019)".
+Proceedings in Applied Mathematics and Mechanics, e202300019 (2023).

 ## Summary
 The work in [1] applies time-limited balanced truncation within the inner loop of incremental four-dimensional variational data assimilation.
 Results and code for (time-limited) balanced truncation for Bayesian inference from [2] (to be found at